KiClaudia/HondurasPhys/README.md

 We need to take into consideration month caught for the analysis we did Checked for BCI fem and mal
 Checked month_caught for folSize series. look at script to see how, graphically.
+Checked month_caught for folNum series. look at script to see how, graphically.